 Mapping SharePoint users, groups and permissions

-CodeTwo Backup allows you to restore backed-up SharePoint data to the original or another SharePoint server.
+CodeTwo Backup allows you to restore backed-up SharePoint (including OneDrive for Business) data to the original or another SharePoint server.
 This data also includes permission levels assigned to individual users or groups of users.
 When restoring SharePoint data, make sure to map users, groups, and permissions between the source and target site collections.
 In this article, you will find out how to restore permission levels in CodeTwo Backup.

 If you don’t map users, groups or permission levels when restoring data to another server, the administrator whose account was used to connect to the target server will be the only user that can access the restored data on SharePoint.

 Mapping is done in the Permissions step of the SharePoint restore job (Fig. 1.).

 - map users, groups, and permissions to original objects

 - map users, groups, and permissions to custom objects.

 Selecting the Map to original objects option (see Fig. 1. above) will restore all permission levels to the exact same state as they are configured on the SharePoint server.
 By doing so, you can rest assured that all users will have the same access rights and permissions once the SharePoint data has been restored.